jamespooley/brain-age-prediction/notes/literature-review.md

 Prospective motion correction works by employing pulse sequences that modify the location of data acquisition at each timepoint.

+According to the Poldrack et al. fMRI book:
+>"One relatively new developmentin fMRI methods is the availability of pulse
+>sequences taht modify the location of the data acquisition at every timepoint
+>in order to prospectively correct for head motion.
+This approach has the
+>benefit of creating a motion-corrected dataset without the need for any
+>interpolation.
+The use of prospective motion correction could be quite
+>beneficial but it is important for users to consider the robustness of these
+>methods for their particular applications. **Since the online methods must use
+>quick and thus relatively simple methods for estimating the location of the
+>slices for the next timepoint, there could potentially be error in the
+>predicted slice location which could, for example, cause loss of data from
+>particular brain regions.
+Because such errors would be more likely in cases of
+>large within-scan motion, these methods may paradoxically be best suited to
+>populations where the motion is relatively minor."**
+Kids with adhd certainly wouldn't be a population where motion is expected to be "relatively minor," so maybe this should be explored in a bit more detail.

 Talk about
 [PROMO](http://lcn.salk.edu/publications/Revelant%20Publications/Brown%20-%20Prospective%20motion%20correction%202010.pdf)?
 Talk about spiral navigator scans?